LeanerCloud/AutoSpotting/README.md

 Notes:

-* For technical reasons the stack needs to be launched in US-East-1(Virginia) region, so make sure it's not created in another region.
+* For technical reasons the stack needs to be launched in the US-East-1(Virginia) region, so make sure it's not created in another region.
+* The AutoScaling groups it runs against can be in any region, since all regions are processed at runtime.

 ### Configuration for an AutoScaling group ###